Writing a Method Section

 After viewing the images, participants rate their curiosity and emotional arousal using a validated 5-point Likert scale.

-• Design: Outline the study design and variables.
+• Outline the study design and variables.

 Common Mistakes to Avoid